juancarlospaco/nim-contra/README.rst

 - ``-d:glibc`` requires calling ``hardenedBuild()`` on the code.
 - For example you can compile on Arch Linux and run on Debian Old Stable and old CentOS.
 - Only available for Linux on x86_64.
-- Compatibility with Stable Linux Server OS is ideal companion for Hardened build and Contracts.
+- Compatibility with Stable Linux Server OS is ideal companion for Hardened build and Contracts, still optional anyway.

 Install